lezcano/CPProb/README.md

 ## Overview

-__CPProb__ is a CPProb library specially designed to perform fast black-box Bayesian inference on probabilistic models written in arbitrary C++14.
+__CPProb__ is a probabilistic programming library specially designed to perform fast black-box Bayesian inference on probabilistic models written in arbitrary C++14.

 __CPProb__ provides with an easy way to perform Bayesian inference on pre-existing C++ codebases,